For More Information

 Joint MA Advisor in Music & Women's, Gender, and Sexuality Studies, Allan R. Keiler

 For more information about admissions, financial aid, and student services, please visit the Graduate School of Arts and Sciences.

 The department of music offers graduate programs in two areas: composition and theory, and musicology.

 Musicology faculty and students actively participate in the American Musicological Society of New England.
 Click here for their schedule of meetings:

 Composition and Theory

-For doctoral students (only) we offer an interdisciplinary program with Women's and Gender Studies, leading to a joint M.A. in passing in music & women's and gender studies.
+For doctoral students (only) we offer an interdisciplinary program with Women's, Gender, and Sexuality Studies, leading to a joint M.A. in passing in music & women's, gender, and sexuality studies.
 Topics include feminist theory, gender studies, cultural history, and the investigation of work by and about women.